AdaCore/ada-spark-rfcs/features/rfc-flare.md

 ## Features Enabled in Flare 0.1

-The following list is the list of feature that will make the cut of the Flare 0.1 version.
-As a version under the 0.x branch, further change may still introduce backward-incompatible changes in the pedantic Flare version.
+The following list is the list of features that will make the cut of the Flare 0.1 version.
+As a version under the 0.x branch, further changes may still introduce backward-incompatible changes in the pedantic Flare version.

 ### Control Flow